Turn off "Hide in Navigation". Then, consider:

 Official gaps

-By "official" I mean either 1.) gaps that were defined in AASHTO's route log, or 2.) gaps that were not mentioned in the route log, but were nevertheless made official by AASHTO action (or AASHO prior to 1973).
+By "official" I mean either 1.) gaps that were acknowledged in AASHTO's route log, or 2.) gaps that were not mentioned in the route log, but were nevertheless made official by AASHTO action (or AASHO prior to 1973).
 We will begin with the first type, and Yellowstone National Park provides several examples.

 Since the very beginning of the US route system, US highways have never gone through the Park.
 Actually, there is one exception to that statement (which we will discuss later), so to be more accurate: US routes have never gone through the main part of Yellowstone, i.e. never along any segment of the Grand Loop Road.
 Rather, US highway designations have always ended at the National Park boundary.
 However, some of those designations resume on the opposite side of the Park.
 From the outset, there were examples of both; this is a clip from the US highway map that AASHO released in November 1926, which accompanied their announcement of the brand-new US route system: |